 2. Reduce the risk of "rookie turnover”

 “Rookie turnover” is the term used to describe a new employee who resigns within one year of their first day.
-On-going contact prior to their first day of employment minimises the risk of doubt and incorrect expectations - or that the person changes their mind and takes up work elsewhere.
+On-going contact prior to their first day of employment minimizes the risk of doubt and incorrect expectations - or that the person changes their mind and takes up work elsewhere.

 3. Provides more efficient onboarding